troyready/ppa/README.md

 ### `evolution`

 Debian bullseye version of evolution does not allow [editing of meetings which you do not own](https://gitlab.gnome.org/GNOME/evolution/-/issues/992).
 Fix is already upstream in 3.39.2+, so this build will likely not be needed if a bookworm backport is published.

-## Repo Setup

-The only manual change made to support the build & publishing of the repo is to enable GitHub Spaces for it (pointing at the `main` branch).